The Artificial Selection

 - Aristotle.
 Physics.
 Translated by R. P. Hardie and R. K. Gaye.

 - Augustine of Hippo.
 Confessions.
+Translated by Henry Chadwick.
 Oxford University Press, 1991.

 - Kolbert, Elizabeth.
 The Sixth Extinction: An Unnatural History.
 Henry Holt, 2014.